Chuanqing people

 The Chuanqing people (穿青人 (Chuānqīngrén)) are an East Asian ethnic group.
 According to popular ethnogenesis, they are descended from Han Chinese soldiers who were sent to Guizhou area in the eighth and ninth centuries to quell Miao rebellions.

-The Chuanqings, however, view themselves as a distinct people group.
+The Chuanqings view themselves as a distinct ethnic group.
 Most of them live in the Anshun area of Guizhou province.
 Other locals call the Chuanqings "Da Jiao Ban" (Big Foot) or "Da Xiuzi" (Big Sleeves).
-Uniquely, they worship a god called Wuxian (五显).
+They have a unique spirituality involving worship of a god called Wuxian (五显).

 Names

-Their name, Chuanqing, literally means wear-blues because that is the colour of their traditional clothing.
+Their name, Chuanqing, literally means wear-blacks because that is the color of their traditional clothing.

 The Liupanshui City Ethnic Gazetteer (2003:178) lists the following names for the Chuanqing people of Liupanshui prefecture.